Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-tooltips-alternative.md

 We use the same styling but a slightly different position by offsetting it after placing it to the right.

-We also want to have that little arrow at the bottom and leverage the bottom [pseudo-element](https://daily-dev-tips.com/posts/css-pseudo-elements/).
+We also want to have that little arrow at the bottom and leverage the base [pseudo-element](https://daily-dev-tips.com/posts/css-pseudo-elements/).

 ```css
 .skills-item[data-tooltip]:before {